Abdelrahman-Abuhelal/gpt-bots-experiement/README.md

 ## Overview

-**GPT Experiments** is a Flask-based project that I work on in my free time to develop my skills in working with LLMs (Large Language Models) and Generative AI.
-This project explores various implementations of chatbots using OpenAI's API, alongside a CV extractor for processing document files.
-It currently features three distinct chatbots, each with unique functionalities, and a tool for extracting information from CVs in PDF or Word formats.
+**GPT Experiments** is a Flask-based project showcasing my expertise in LLMs (Large Language Models) and Generative AI.
+Designed with a focus on practical applications, this project integrates advanced AI-driven solutions for diverse use cases, such as implementations of chatbots using OpenAI's API, alongside a CV extractor for processing document files.
+It currently features four distinct chatbots, each with unique functionalities, also a tool for extracting information from CVs in PDF or Word formats and tool to summarize any website article.

 ## Table of Contents